7 - FUTURE TENSES: BE GOING TO / WILL / PRESENT CONTINUOUS

 3. Differenza tra present continuous e be going to

 Qual è la differenza tra usare ‘be going to’ e il present continuous per parlare di programmi futuri?
-Guardiamo qualche esempio:
+Guardiamo qualche esempio:- Be going to

 Hai fatto un piano nella tua testa ma non hai fatto nulla di concreto per confermarlo.
 Inoltre forse giocare a football di domenica non è una cosa abituale per te.